tinkrelectronic/fritzing-app/build.md

 +  /fritzing-app/ngspice-42/
 +  /fritzing-app/svgpp-1.3.1/
 +  /fritzing-app/libgit2/ (Rename to libgit2)

++ zlib, quazip and clipper edit the PRI files and swap LIB comments (#)
++ You can of course use another Qt version if you wish.

 ## Build
 + Open the pheonix.pro project file in QT creator